wow-sven/nuwa/web/README.md

-# Onchain AI Chat Web Interface
+# Nuwa Web Interface

-A web interface for the Onchain AI Chat application built with React, TypeScript, and Rooch Network SDK.
+A web interface for the Nuwa application built with React, TypeScript, and Rooch Network SDK.

 ## Features